redux-loop/redux-loop/README.md

 | initialState | true     | Initial state and initial effects.
 | enhancer     | false    | Usual Redux ehancer.
 So you can use all the middlewares you are used to including Redux DevTools

-To be able to have side-effects within initial state as well as return them from reducer we created our own implementation of createStore.
+To be able to have side-effects within initial state as well as return them from reducer we created our own implementation of `createStore`.

 Don't panic!
 We use original Redux store creation under the hood.
 So you will be able to use all your favorite middlewares and dev tools!